blue-cheetah-77-88-33-66/Synthetic-Data-using-GAN-and-Stable-Diffusion/README.md

 Generated images will be here (Loading).

+Model training trials are carried out

 We are conducting this part on my repo named myDcgan_draft.
 <h2>Instances of generated images using Stable Diffusion</h2>

 Generated images will be here (Loading).
+We are reseacrhing some information as data needs to be standardized for Stable Diffusion.
+We need to set the rules clearly and adjust the parameters as necessary to create a good synthetic dataset.
+This is perhaps the most crucial part of our work.

 We are conducting this part on my repo named myStableDiffusion_draft, but this part is private repo because my paper has not been published yet.